 Jokes apart!
 All you need to set up is a money budget and you are good to go.

-How can I use Organic Social Media Approach?
+How can I use the Organic Social Media Approach?

-To get started, follow these 4 steps and stay consistent for a longer period of time.
+To get started, follow these 4 steps and stay consistent for a longer period.
 I am sure you will achieve your goals.